Please visit our

 $35 refundable deposit is required prior to starting volunteering and will be returned to the volunteer once the volunteer returns their uniform and ID badge to Volunteer Resources at the completion of their commitment.

-At sites where parking is available, volunteers park for free.
 The Program Coordinator of each site will be able to provide information about parking.
 Due to the high volume of volunteers, UHN does not provide TTC tokens to volunteers.
 Transportation to and from volunteering is the responsibility of the volunteer.
 UHN does not provide funding for transportation.

 No. Unfortunately, we do not offer one day volunteer opportunities.
 All volunteers are asked to commitment to our minimum requirement of 6 months.